Achyles/Machine_Learning_Product_Project/README.md

 With both terminal running, enter the professor name and the course number as instructed.
 As long as there is a space between first and last name, the order of them does not matter, e.g. "John Doe+2024" or "Doe John+2024".
 Hit submit button.
 The page will return the top three key sentences from all reviews for the course and professor.

-The list of professors and courses can be seen on [culpa page](http://culpa.info/).
+The list of professors and courses are gathered from [culpa](http://culpa.info/).
 For this MVP, we have built the service for Computer Science and Statistics departments.

 **Example:**
 ![Sample Service2](./service_example/review.png)